 The last two seasons for the Los Angeles Dodgers have been very exciting.
 2018 marked the second year in a row that the Dodgers played in the World Series.
 In 2017 the series began in Los Angeles and tickets ranged from $600-$1,000 for the top row of the stadium.
 It has been on my bucket list for years to attend a series game but those prices are out of reach for me.
-During the 2018 series, it started in Boston.
-After the Dodgers lost the first few games ticket prices began to drop in LA and I decided to take the opportunity to attend a game.
+Keep reading to find out how I got a cheap ticket for a World Series Baseball Game at Dodger Stadium.

 If I would have had more time to plan for the game I would have taken advantage of several other ways to save money.
 Did you know that you can take food into the stadium as long as it is in a disposable container?
 Stop by Costco & pick up the $1.50 hot dogs and a few other snacks and you can easily save yourself $20-$30.
 You can also find free street parking outside of the stadium if you are willing to walk the extra distance.
 Parking for the World Series was $40!